oracle/node-oracledb/examples/README.md

 - In a terminal window, set the environment variable `NODE_ORACLEDB_PASSWORD` to the value of your database password.

-- Review the samples and then run them like:
+- Review the samples and then run them individually.
+For example, to see what the file `example.js` does, use:

   ```
   node example.js
   ```

-- After running example, the demonstration objects can be dropped with `demodrop.js`:
+- After running examples, the demonstration objects can be dropped with `demodrop.js`:

   ```
   node demodrop.js